Low-Sugar Pumpkin Apple Crumble (Video)

 - When the squash and apples have cooked about 10 minutes, transfer then to a large glass or crockery casserole dish.

 - I put butter in the freezer when I started the recipe, then removed it and grated on a large grater for the crumble topping.
 Use a fork or pastry blender to combine the almond meal, ground rolled oats, sweetener, and butter.

 - Spread the topping over the pumpkin/apple mixture.

 - Bake at 400F/200C about 30 minutes, or until the crumble is bubbling hot and slightly browned on top.

 - Serve hot, with whipped cream or ice cream if you prefer.

 More Low-Sugar Desserts with Pumpkin:

-Reduced Sugar or Sugar-Free Layered Pumpkin Cheesecake ~ Kalyn’s Kitchen
+Sugar-Free Layered Pumpkin Cheesecake ~ Kalyn’s Kitchen

 Low-Carb Pumpkin Cheesecake Mousse ~ Sugar-Free Mom

 Low-Carb Pumpkin Cream Cheese Muffins ~ All Day I Dream About Food